Faculty

 • Sinha, Mala and Chauhan, Vishal (2013).
 Deconstructing LajjA as a Marker of Indian Womanhood.
 Psychology and Developing Societies.
 25 (1): pp.133-163.
 Available at: https://doi.org/10.1177/0971333613477314.

-• Presented Paper titled: “Fanning the Old Flame: Sholay (1975), the presence of absence and the rhetorical reinforcement of India’s caste structure” at the BAFTSS Conference held at The University of Birmingham, Birmingham, UK in April 2019
+• Presented a Paper titled: “Fanning the Old Flame: Sholay (1975), the presence of absence and the rhetorical reinforcement of India’s caste structure” at the BAFTSS Conference held at The University of Birmingham, Birmingham, UK, in April 2019

-• Presented Paper titled: “Identity Politics, Dalits, and Popular Hindi Cinema: 1950s-1990s’’ at the Screen Cultures Conference held at The Birmingham City University, Birmingham, the UK in July 2018.
+• Presented a Paper titled: “Identity Politics, Dalits, and Popular Hindi Cinema: 1950s-1990s’’ at the Screen Cultures Conference held at Birmingham City University, Birmingham, UK, in July 2018.

 • Interviewed by the BBC Asian Network, London, on my PhD research on Dalit Representation in Popular Hindi Cinema (Aug.
 2017).